 Document disagreements and decisions so that everyone has a record.
 This avoids finger-pointing and allows for reflection in retrospectives.
 Also, pick your battles.
 Sometimes let go, adapt, and learn later.

-Stakeholders fall into quadrants: high power/high interest, high power/low interest, low power/high interest, low power/low interest.
+Stakeholders fall into quadrants: high power/high interest, high power/low interest, low power/high interest, and low power/low interest.
 Always keep those with high power aligned.
 Even if they have low interest, neglecting them can cause disruption.
 Convert supportive, high-power stakeholders into advocates who promote your project.

 Share not just successes but also risks, challenges, and trade-offs.
 Transparency builds trust.
 Also, use multiple touchpoints such as meetings, one-on-ones, newsletters, and surveys.
 Early and frequent briefings save time later.
 It's easier to align early than to fix misalignment mid-project.